 - Just let it dry.
 And wait.
 The longer you can wait to turn your iPhone or iPad back on, the better.
 If you can wait three days, do it.

-These methods simply don't work as well as leaving your device out on a shelf in a dry place, according to Gazelle's tests.
-For one, zipping your device up in a bag with an absorbent material can create humidity, so the silica or oatmeal might absorb water out of your iPhone, but the air inside the bag will still be moist.
+These methods simply don't work as well as leaving your device out on a shelf in a dry place.
+For one, zipping your device up in a bag with an absorbent material can create humidity, so the silica or oatmeal might absorb water from your iPhone, but the air inside the bag will still be moist.

 How to fix AirPods water damage